 - Photo/video editing.
 To spice up the pictures in AR photo booths, change various aspects of a family portrait, or act as a green screen for a fan-made movie.

 - eLearning.
 For the cases when there are multiple people presenting.

 These are just the basics.
 Given enough time and creativity, you can definitely use it in other ways.
-However, when aiming to build a multi-face tracking app, this will help narrow down the type of app you want.
+However, when aiming to build a multi-face tracking app or trying to create AR app, this will help narrow down the type of app you want.

 Example of beautification in Banuba Face AR SDK

 Augmented reality brings its own set of benefits.
 However, if your app is able to work with multiple people, you will gain a few extra ones:

 - Gain competitive advantage.
 When you have something that your competitors don’t, you can always mention it in your advertising.
 Moreover, the users will spread this bit of knowledge themselves, which means you can attract more people to your app.